-Select Menu > Address book.
+1 Press Menu and select Address book.

 (Depending on how your radio is programmed, you may be able to use the scroll keys, left selection key or a function key to select the Address Book menu.)

 - 2 In the Address Book menu, scroll through the list of calls until the call you want appears. - 3 Press Send.